3D Design Bureau

 All you need to know about Impact Assessments for the latest edition of BRE Daylight and Sunlight assessments

-This blog takes a deep dive into the metrics assessed for Impact assessment under the BRE Guidelines 2022.
-If you are new to Daylight and Sunlight Assessments, we suggest that you first read Daylight & Sunlight Assessments: A Vital Component to Planning Applications to understand the what? how? and why? and in turn, help you better understand the content below.
+This article takes a deep dive into the metrics assessed for Impact assessment under the latest BRE Guidelines.
+If you are new to Daylight and Sunlight Assessments, we suggest that you first read “An Expert Guide To Daylight and Sunlight Assessments” to understand the what? how? and why? and in turn, help you better understand the content below.
 All terminology is industry standard and should be used in daylight and sunlight assessment reports.

 For information on ‘Scheme Performance’, visit All you need to know about scheme performance for the latest edition of BRE Daylight and Sunlight assessments.